By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Hoaki et al. speculate that a consistent amount of sleep might be a preventative for developing Bipolar Disorder.

 People with a Hyperthymic personality or temperament also had a tendency toward Serotonin Dysregulation.
 So the way in which Serotonin is used in the brain may be an important marker for Hyperthymic Personality as well as for mood disorders.
 Hoaki notes that other authors have suggested that people with a Hyperthymic personality may also have differences in the way their brains regulate dopamine.
-The more we learn about the brain the more neurotransmitters seem be involved in the way our brains work.
+The more we learn about the brain the more neurotransmitters seem to be involved in the way our brains work.

 Is Hyperthymia a personality disorder?